jmc123/git_workshop_presentation/getting_started_with_git.markdown

 ---
 # Exercise - Git Lifecycle
 ## Run `git status` after each of these steps
-* From the project you cloned open up pom.xml in the editor of your choice
+* From the project you cloned, open up pom.xml in the editor of your choice
 * Edit a few lines
 * Add the file to the staging area
 * Commit the file
 * View your history

 ---

 # Viewing the changes to your tracked files
 ## [git diff](http://git-scm.com/docs/git-diff)
 You will want to view the changes you have made before you commit